PaulNegoescu/TEMPLATE-Intro-Web-Course/README.md

 4. Clear the console: `clear` or hit `CTRL+L`
 5. Stop currently executing program: hit `CTRL+C`
 6. Close current REPL (Read Eval Print Loop, an application that lets you type inside it) or the console itself: hit `CTRL+D` or type `exit`
+7. Close Vim: `ESC` then `:wq` (w is for saving the file, if you don't want to save `:q` is enough or `:q!` to quit forcibly (if there are changes you don't want to save))

-## Windows Git extra configuration
+## Windows Git Bash extra configuration

 In this repo you will find a directory called `homedir`.
 Copy whatever is inside to your home dir.
+Take care the bash profile file contains the string "Paul" you might want to change that :)

 How do you find the Home dir?
 In git bash type `cd ~` then `explorer .` you are now in your home dir.